 There’s no deposit required and payment taken only once the work is complete.
 UDOOR also offers a range of additional accessories, including grab bars, anti-slip coating and bath boards.
 Installation is also available with instalment payment options, making it a viable solution even when a quick decision is required.

-How long does installation of a bath door take?
+How long does installation of a bathtub door take?

 Between 4 and 8 hours.
 Straight baths typically take 4-6 hours, P-shaped and corner baths usually take 5-7 hours.
 The bath can be used again after 24 hours.